 This has big impact again on children especially but adults, I’ve got the adults that have come in and their entire life if weren’t funny or outdated hair style just because of their ears.
 And I think it’s important that we know what there’s options available for repairing those.

-If you have any questions about the specifics of Otoplasty I guess we’ll have some more videos that shows surgical indications and how we exactly do it but I wanted to talk about these modifications or at least the indications for it and how we can address these in most of our patients, this is Dr. Corey Maas on Looking Your Best.”
+If you have any questions about the specifics of Otoplasty I guess we’ll have some more videos that shows surgical indications and how we exactly do it but I wanted to talk about these modifications or at least the indications for it and how we can address these in most of our patients, this is Corey S. Maas MDTM on Looking Your Best.”